- Key information about how the exam was developed, exam competencies and objectives

 This half-day workshop will focus on preparing candidates to take the multiple-choice portion of the Residential or Nonresidential Certified Energy Analyst (CEA) exam administered through CABEC (this multiple choice exam is also the primary component of the intermediate AEA accreditation).

 The workshop includes key information about how the exam was developed, exam competencies and objectives, sample questions, study resources and exam taking tips.
-This workshop will also include hands-on modeling of a sample project, including strategies for project assessment, gathering and organizing plan take-offs, and identifying common modeling mistakes.

 Multiple-choice Exam Workshop Outline – AEA Accreditation Course (4 hours)